NextGenIntelligence/trust-coin/README.md

 # trust-coin
 Cryptocurrency without a ledger

+Avoiding paranoia that temporal ambiguity will lead to lack of consensus and abuses involving intentionally conflicting transaction messages by replicating rapidly, confirming patiently, leveraging trust and reputation where valuable, even while allowing anonymity when expedient, and permitting evolution of flexible market guided transaction acceptance algorithms.

 Trust coin is a protocol for interpretting cryptographically signed messages.
 These message are used to issue or exchange virtual tokens by holders of public/private cryptographic key pairs.

 As for sharing and publishing these messages, there are no specific rules for how to do this.
 A suggested convention is to wait 24 hours after first publishing a transaction before accepting that transaction.
 This gives the transaction time to propagate through networks interested in tracking the currency.
 See the section on double signed transactions for more details.